lupyuen/lupyuen.github.io/src/rust3.md

 Since we're calling Rust Core Library in the Kernel, we won't touch any POSIX Application Interfaces.
 So if we need to support the Kernel Equivalent of Errno (and other Global State), we'll have to build the Rust Library ourselves. [(Here's the Rust Library for Linux Kernel)](https://rust-for-linux.github.io/docs/v6.8-rc3/kernel/)

+TODO: GSoC Project Report, Draft Driver

 # All Things Considered

-TODO

-_Why are we doing all this?_
+1.  _Why are we doing all this?_

-1. Some folks think now is the right time to explore Memory-Safe Programming in Rust
+    - Some folks think it's the right time to explore [__Memory-Safe Programming in Rust__](TODO)

-1. Devs among us might already be coding Rust Apps and Rust Drivers for NuttX?
+    - Devs among us might already be coding __Rust Apps and Rust Drivers__ for NuttX?

       (I know of one Corporate User of NuttX that's very keen on Rust)

-1. This doc serves as the Guidelines (and Standardisation) for the folks already coding Rust in NuttX
+    - We're now creating the __Guidelines (and Standardisation)__ for the folks already coding Rust in NuttX

-TODO: Nim, Zig
+1.  _Learning Rust looks difficult.
+Any other way to write Memory-Safe Apps?_

+    If we're familiar with Python, check out the [__Nim Programming Language__](TODO).

+    [__Zig Programming Language__](TODO) is safer than C and easier to learn, but not quite Memory-Safe like Rust.

+    [__AI Tools__](https://gist.github.com/lupyuen/10ce1aeff7f6a743c374aa7c1931525b) might be helpful for coding the difficult bits of Rust: ChatGPT, GitHub Copilot, Google Gemini, ...

+    (We'll validate this during GSoC)

+1.  _Giving in to our AI Overlords already?_

+    But Rust Devs are familiar with smarty tools. [__Borrow Checker__](TODO) and [__Cargo Clippy__](TODO) are already so clever, they might as well be AI!

+    And Rust Compiler is almost Sentient, always commanding us Humans: _"Please do this to fix the build, you poopy nincompoop!"_

+    (My Biggest Wish: Someone please create a Higher-Level variant of Rust that will use bits of AI to compile into the current Low-Level Rust)

+1.  _Apparently there's some Resistance to Rust for NuttX Kernel Devs?_

     Ouch we're trapped between a Rock and...
-Another Rusty Rock?
+Another Rusty Rock!

-Middle Way
+    TODO: Middle Way

-AI Tools

-Nim

-_Giving in to our AI Overlords already?_

-But Borrow Checker and Cargo Clippy are already so clever, they might as well be AI!

-Rust Compiler is almost Sentient, always commanding us Humans: "Please do this to fix the build, you poopy nincompoop!"

-My biggest wish: Someone please create a higher level variant of Rust that will use some bits of AI to compile into the current low-level Rust

 # What's Next